phwl/elec3608-lab/labs/ass1-2024/README.md

-# Assignment 1 - Two Stage Pipelined Processor
+# Assignment 1 - RV32IM Single Cycle Processor

 ## Goals
  *  Use the knowledge gained from earlier labs to implement a single-cycle RV32I processor with 'M' extensions.
  *  Gain experience writing technical reports.

 In the labs for this course, you have developed a series of RV32I processors culminating in a simple pipelined processor.
-In this assignment, you will extend the microarchitecture to include
+In this assignment, you will extend the microarchitecture to design and test a complete RV32IM processor.

 # Question
 Starting with the complete single cycle processor that you developed in the labs, add the M extensions, i.e. create a single-cycle RV32IM processor.
 The M Extensions are described in Section 13 of Volume 1, Unprivileged Specification version 20240411  <https://riscv.org/technical/specifications/>.